-The exploration and development of the Company's properties, including continuing exploration and development projects, and the construction of mining and beneficiation facilities and commencement of mining operations, will require substantial additional financing.
-Failure to obtain sufficient financing will result in a delay or indefinite postponement of development or production on any or all of the Company's properties or even a loss of a property interest.
-The main source of funds available to the Company is through the sale of equity capital, properties/equipment, royalty interests or the entering into of joint ventures.
+In addition to working capital requirements and funds required to progress exploration and development of the Trairão Project, Talon will need to seek additional capital to meet its funding commitments under the Tamarack Earn-in Agreement.
+Failure to obtain sufficient financing will result in a delay or indefinite postponement of development or production on any or all of the Company's properties and/or the loss of the Company's interest in one or more of the Company's properties (including, not being able to meet commitments (whether optional or not) under the Tamarack Earn-in Agreement which may result in a loss of capital invested, the ability to earn an interest in the Tamarack Project and/or continue as a joint venture partner in the Tamarack Project).
+The main source of funds available to the Company is through the sale of equity capital.
 Additional financing may not be available when needed or if available, the terms of such financing might not be favourable to the Company and might involve substantial dilution to existing shareholders.
-Failure to raise capital when needed would have a material adverse effect on the Company's business, financial condition and results of operations.
+Failure to raise capital when needed would have a material adverse effect on the Company's business, financial condition and results of operations (including, in certain circumstances, the ability of the Company to continue to operate as a going concern).
 Global securities markets continue to experience volatility, which is resulting in difficulty in raising equity capital and market forces may render it difficult or impossible for the Company to secure placees to purchase any new share issuances at prices which will not lead to severe dilution to existing shareholders, or at all.